holtgrewe/tracdox/trac-sphinx/source/Tutorial.rst

 These tutorials explain how to use the I/O functionality in SeqAn beyond the basic sequence, SAM/BAM and indexed FASTA I/O from above.
 The tutorials are targeted at developers that either want to use the lower level I/O routines in SeqAn or write their own parsers.
 We recommended to start out reading the I/O Overview and then jump to the chapter that interests you most.
+In this Section we introduce the three main techniques of programming in SeqAn, namely the ''global function interface'', the use of
+''Metafunctions'', and the concept of  ''Template subclassing''.

 :ref:`tutorial-input-output-overview`
   This article gives an overview of the I/O functionality in SeqAn.